Hunter × Hunter: Manga

 In April 2005, Viz Media began publishing the manga in English in North America.
 They market the series as part of their "Shonen Jump Advanced" line for older teens and young adults.
-Thirty-six volumes have been released in North America as of August 6, 2019.
-Viz included the Kurapika's Memories chapters in the December 17 and 24, 2012 issues of their digital English magazine Weekly Shonen Jump Alpha.
+Thirty-seven volumes have been released in North America as of October 3, 2023.
 On April 22, 2014, it was announced that Hunter × Hunter would be joining the digital English magazine Weekly Shonen Jump.

-The manga has also been licensed and translated into multiple languages throughout Europe and other parts of Asia.
-For instance, it was serialized between 2001 and 2005 in Banzai!, a German version of Weekly Shōnen Jump.
+In May 2024, Viz Media announced a 3-in-1 edition, with the first volume released on February 18, 2025.